pekkanikander/pekkanikander.github.com/cv.md

 articles, and is the inventor or a co-inventor in some 20 priority patents.

-Pekka has first-hand experience on five startup companies: Nixu, Senseg, Ell-i, Solu, and PulseOn.
+Pekka has first-hand experience on six startup companies: Nixu, Senseg, Ell-i, Solu, PulseOn, and Ll co-op.
 Additionally, during his Ericsson times he ran two startup ideas for a few months each, before finding out that the markets were not ready for the ideas.

 ## Experience

 <dl>
+  <dt>Co-counder and CTO, Luottamuksen Löyly co-op, Oct 2016 - present</dt>

-  <dt>Chief Software Architect, PulseOn, Jan 2016-</dt>
+  <dt>Chief Software Architect, PulseOn, Jan 2016 - Sep 2016</dt>
   <dd>Creation of a software architecture and processes almost from
   the ground up.</dd>